An unusual bifurcation scenario in a stably stratified, valley-shaped enclosure heated from below: Results

-The nonlinear evolution leaves a new asymmetric steady-state profile, asymmetric in that each individual state, Figures \ref{fig:SS_profiles}a and b, satisfies no symmetry about the $y$ axis with itself.
-Thus, the central-circulation eigenmode, although the eigenmode itself is $\mathcal{C}_1$-symmetric, leads to symmetry breaking in the valley when considering the full N-S equations.
-In fact, we see that while each steady-state solution is asymmetric, meaning no transformation leads to the same identical state, applying the $\mathcal{C}_2$ transformation to the state with the clockwise central circulation yields the exact other steady state with the counterclockwise circulation, and vice versa.
+The nonlinear evolution leaves a new asymmetric steady-state profile, asymmetric in that each individual state, Figures \ref{fig:SS_profiles}(a) and \ref{fig:SS_profiles}(b), satisfies no symmetry about the $y$ axis with itself.
+Thus, the central-circulation eigenmode leads to symmetry breaking in the valley when considering the full N-S equations.
+Specifically this state breaks the $\mathcal{C}_2$ symmetry, which represents reflection about the $y$-axis and is the only symmetry that satisfies the nonlinear equations and geometry of the valley.
+In fact, we see that while each steady-state solution is asymmetric, applying the $\mathcal{C}_2$ transformation to the state with the clockwise central circulation yields the other steady state with the counterclockwise circulation exactly, and vice versa.